Jicol95/learning/kafka/README.md

-# kafka-various-lang
+# kafka

-Interacting with Kafka with a bunch of languages
+Using kafka with a bunch of different languages

 ## Gettings started
 - open a terminal and run `docker-compose up`